Optimal qubit circuits for quantum-enhanced telescopes: Introduction

 Classical long-baseline interferometry has become a widely accepted method of determining stellar distances or imaging light sources \cite{lawson2000principles,J_Monnier_review}.
-The central idea is to measure the coherence of the starlight incident at two or more telescopes as a function of their separation, then use the Van Cittert-Zernike theorem~\cite{van_Cittert_Zernike_1, van_Cittert_Zernike} to extract information about the source.
+The central idea is to measure the coherence of the starlight incident at two or more telescopes as a function of their separation, then use the van Cittert--Zernike theorem~\cite{van_Cittert_Zernike_1, van_Cittert_Zernike} to extract information about the source.
 This has led to many significant advances, including the first observation of a black hole using radio telescopes~\cite{black_hole_image, wielgus2020monitoring}, exoplanet angular diameter estimation \cite{exoplanet_diameter}, and pulsar proper motion measurements \cite{deller2019microarcsecond}.
 However, there are fundamental limits to such classical interferometric techniques in the optical frequencies, such as quantum shot noise \cite{shot_noise} and stellar photon loss during transmission through the long baselines.

 Quantum-enhanced telescopy aims to overcome these difficulties by employing concepts from quantum information theory \cite{Nielsen2000}, some of which have been implemented in experiment, including long-distance entanglement distribution \cite{1200km_entanglement, hensen2015loophole}, quantum logic gates \cite{gates1, gates2} and quantum memories \cite{memory, DLCZ_memory}.
 Therefore, it became attractive to design interferometric setups using these quantum resources.
-The development of quantum repeaters \cite{Sangouard_repeaters_review, Simon_repeater} motivated the exploration of non-local setups to enable reliable, long-distance distribution of entangled quantum states.
-A \textit{spatially local scheme} for a pair of telescopes does not allow bringing the light collected by the telescopes physically together nor distributing entangled quantum states between the telescope locations.
-For weak thermal light sources like starlight, spatially local schemes like heterodyne detection will always provide less information about the source when compared to the non-local proposals \cite{Tsang2011}.
+The development of quantum repeaters \cite{Sangouard_repeaters_review, Simon_repeater} motivated the exploration of nonlocal setups to enable reliable, long-distance distribution of entangled quantum states.
+The assumption of having long-distance entanglement as a resource was explored in several spatially nonlocal schemes of quantum-enhanced telescopy \cite{Gottesman2012, Khabiboulline, khabiboulline2019quantum}.
+A \textit{spatially local scheme} for a pair of telescopes does not allow bringing the light collected by the telescopes physically together or distributing entangled quantum states between the telescope locations.
+For weak thermal light sources such as starlight, spatially local schemes such as heterodyne detection will always provide less information about the source when compared to the nonlocal proposals \cite{Tsang2011}.
+Therefore, there has been increased interest in nonlocal schemes.